Counterfactual Survival Q-learning via Buckley-James Boosting, with Applications to ACTG 175 and CALGB 8923: Application to the ACTG175

 We apply our proposed methodology to the analysis of the ACTG175 dataset, available from the \texttt{speff2trial} R package \citep{juraska2022package}.
-This dataset includes data from 2,139 HIV-infected individuals who were randomized to one of four treatment strategies: AZT monotherapy, combination therapy with AZT and didanosine (ddI), combination therapy with AZT and zalcitabine (ddC), or ddI monotherapy.
-The key outcome variable, \texttt{days}, measures time to a clinically significant event, such as a drop in CD4 T cell count by at least 50 cells/mm\(^3\), progression to AIDS, or death.
+The study enrolled 2,139 HIV infected individuals randomized to one of four regimens, namely AZT monotherapy, combination therapy with AZT and didanosine (ddI), combination therapy with AZT and zalcitabine (ddC), or ddI monotherapy.
+The primary outcome \texttt{days} records time to a clinically meaningful event, including a decline in CD4 T cell count of at least 50 cells/mm\(^3\), progression to AIDS, or death.
 The censoring indicator \texttt{cens} equals 1 for observed events and 0 for censored observations.
-Notably, the dataset exhibits a high censoring rate of approximately 75\% and contains missing values in several covariates, adding analytical complexity.
-Further details on the variables and data structure are provided in \cite{juraska2022package}.
-The primary objective of the trial is to compare the efficacy of monotherapy versus combination therapy in patients with baseline CD4 T cell counts between 200 and 500 cells/mm\(^3\) \citep{hammer1996trial}.
+The dataset has a high censoring rate of approximately 75\% and includes missing values in several baseline covariates, which increases analytical complexity.
+Additional details on variables and data structure are provided in \citet{juraska2022package}.
+The primary trial objective is to compare the efficacy of monotherapy versus combination therapy among participants with baseline CD4 T cell counts between 200 and 500 cells/mm\(^3\) \citep{hammer1996trial}.

-Previous findings \citep{hammer1996trial} have indicated that patients previously treated with AZT tend to experience improved outcomes when switched to ddI, either alone or in combination with AZT, compared to continuing AZT monotherapy.
-In our analysis, we focus on comparing ddI monotherapy (\(A_i = 0\)) and combination therapy with AZT and ddI (\(A_i = 1\)).
-We employ the Buckley–James Boost Q-learning framework under an accelerated failure time model to estimate optimal treatment strategies that maximize the expected counterfactual survival time for each individual.
-The Q-functions are modeled using BJ boosting methods that accommodate right-censored data through iterative updates, without relying on proportional hazards assumptions.
-These estimated Q-functions are then used to determine individualized optimal treatment rules based on long-term survival prospects.
+Previous analyses \citep{hammer1996trial} suggest that individuals with prior AZT exposure tend to have improved outcomes when switched to ddI, either alone or in combination with AZT, relative to continuing AZT monotherapy.
+Motivated by this clinical context, we restrict attention to the comparison between ddI monotherapy (\(A_i=0\)) and the AZT plus ddI combination regimen (\(A_i=1\)).
+We fit arm specific Q-functions under an accelerated failure time formulation using the Buckley–James boosting approach, which accommodates right censoring through iterative imputation updates and does not rely on proportional hazards assumptions.
+The estimated Q-functions are used to construct individualized treatment rules that aim to maximize each participant's predicted counterfactual survival time.